MasaCMS/documentation/03_managing-masa/03_adding_site/index.md

 ---
 # Adding a New Site

-Follow the next steps to add an new MasaCMS webiste.
+Follow the next steps to add an new Masa CMS webiste.

-1. Goto the MasaCMS Admin, then goto **Global Settings** from the left menu, and choose **Add New Site**.
+1. Goto the Masa CMS Admin, then goto **Global Settings** from the left menu, and choose **Add New Site**.

     ![](/assets/03_managing-masa/03_adding_site/adding_site_1.png)